World War II: Stalingrad (1942-43)

 Wintergewitte (December 16, 1942)

 Von Manstein assembled a Panzer force to relieve the Stalingrad pocket.
 This was Operation "Wintergewitter" (Winter storm).
 He assembled forces from XIV Panzer Corps and attempted to relieve the 6th Army from the southwest.
-Von Manstein's force was in adequate and complicated by his reluctance to abandon Stalingrad.
+Von Manstein's force was in dequate and complicated by Paulus' reluctance to abandon Stalingrad.
 Hitler gave Von Manstein the impression that his orders were to link up with the 6th Army that would try to break out of Stalingrad.
 Hitler never, however, issued orders to Paulis to attempt such a breakout.
 In fact he order Paulis to stay put and hold Stalingrad at all costs.
-In any case the 6th Army was increasing less able to execute even if Hitler gave the order.
-The German equipment had deteriorated to the point and the fuel problem was so severe that much of the 6th Army would have had to retreat from Stalingrad on foot.
+In any case the 6th Army was increasing less able to execute even a breakout even if Hitler gave the order.
+The German equipment had deteriorated to the point and the fuel problem was so severe that much of the 6th Army would have had to attempt a retreat from Stalingrad on foot.
 Von Manstein moved forward in the face of an intense blizzard.
 Gradually Red army resistance intensified and Von Manstein had increasing problems obtaining supplies.
-He was stopped by the weather and the Red Army on December 19 about 80 kilometers from Salingrad.
+He was stopped by the weather and the Red Army about 80 kilometers from Salingrad (December 19).
 Mainstein realized that he did not have the forces need to break through.
 He hoped, however, that Paulus would disobey Hitler's orders and break out to meet him.
 He did not.
 Manstein's force held its position for 5 days under increasing Russian pressure and brutal weather conditions.
-Finally he turned back, in part to avoild being encircled himself.
+Finally he turned back, in part to avoid being encircled himself.

 Russian Offensives

 Meanwhile another Russian offensive destroyed an Italian army, endangering the entire German possition in southern Russia.
-Mainstein is forced to withdrawl.
-Army Group A is ordered on December 24 to begin to withdraw from the Caucausses.
-The Russians in January pressure the Stalingrad pocket.
-Another Russian offensive west of Stalingrad January 12, 1943 obliterated the Hungarian army.
-Thus elimating virtually all of the Axis satellite armies that had accompanied the Wehrmacht into Russia.
+Manstein was forced to withdrawl.
+OKW ordered Army Group A to begin to withdraw from the Caucausses (December 24).
+The Soviets throughout January continued tp pressure the shrinking Stalingrad pocket.
+Another Russian offensive west of Stalingrad obliterated a Hungarian army (January 12, 1943).
+Thus elimated virtually all of the Axis satellite armies that had accompanied the Wehrmacht into the Soviet Union.
+Very few of the men ever returned home.

 Stalingrad Pocket